extragoodlabs/security-workshop/README.md

 </details>

 ### A05:2021 Security Misconfiguration

+>Moving up from #6 in the previous edition, 90% of applications were tested for some form of misconfiguration, with an average incidence rate of 4%, and over 208k occurrences of a Common Weakness Enumeration (CWE) in this risk category.
+With more shifts into highly configurable software, it's not surprising to see this category move up.

+208,000 web servers with vulnerabilities is a lot!
+However that's not surprising, many vulnerabilities are discovered years after a particular version of software has been released.
+Unless you are paying very close attention, it's not impossible that one of your microservices has a weakness.

 Let's harden our web server by changing the default configuration and adding additional HTTP response headers.
 Web servers share information about themselves, which can be used to exploit zero-day vulnerabilties that may be discovered.